What are inventory counts?

 What type of inventory counts can you do in Vend?

 There are two types of inventory counts you can do in Vend:

-Full count: This is (usually) completed at the end of financial year in order to provide your accountant with an exact value of your inventory.
+1. Full count: This is (usually) completed at the end of the financial year in order to provide your accountant with an exact value of your inventory.
 It includes every item in your store, including your storeroom.

-Partial counts: These are normally a small section of your inventory, usually a particular brand, type, or supplier's items.
+2. Partial counts: These are normally a small section of your inventory, usually a particular brand, type, or supplier's items.
 Many retailers complete these during regular open hours in order to help keep your store's inventory accurate during the year.
 You can even run multiple partial counts at the same time (just make sure you don't have the same product in more than one count).

 Completing regular partial inventory counts helps you to keep on top of your inventory, and ensures that your end-of-year inventory count runs more smoothly.